Julien Neals: Education

-Neals received a Bachelor of Arts from Morehouse College in 1986.
+Neals attended high school at Seton Hall Preparatory School.
+He then received a Bachelor of Arts from Morehouse College in 1986.
 He received a Juris Doctor from Emory University School of Law in 1991.

 Career

 He began his legal career as a law clerk to Judge Seymour Margulies of the New Jersey Superior Court in Hudson County from 1991 to 1992.
 From 1992 to 2006 and in 2014, he worked at Chasan, Leyner & Lamparello, P.C., in Secaucus, New Jersey, first as an associate, and later as a partner, where he practiced general litigation in state and federal courts.
 From 2006 to 2014, he worked for the City of Newark, as Chief Judge of the Newark Municipal Court from 2006 to 2008, as Corporation Counsel from 2008 to 2010, and as Business Administrator from 2010 to 2014.
 From January 2015 until his confirmation, he served as County Counsel for Bergen County.

 Federal judicial service

 Expired nomination to district court under Obama

 On February 26, 2015, President Barack Obama nominated Neals to serve as a United States District Judge of the United States District Court for the District of New Jersey, to the seat vacated by Judge Faith S. Hochberg, who retired on March 6, 2015.

 He received a hearing before the Judiciary Committee on September 30, 2015.
 On November 5, 2015, his nomination was favorably reported out of committee by voice vote.
 However, Senate Majority Leader Mitch McConnell refused to schedule the nomination for a Senate vote.
 The nomination expired on January 3, 2017, with the end of the 114th Congress.